 Nakia Johnson brings together great people, ideas and tools to solve problems in academic, corporate, and government settings.
 She feels that many people in her community and throughout her career have pitched in to help her realize her good ideas.
 A2Awesome is a way for her to “Pay it Forward.”
 Although a resident of Michigan all of her life (“If you seek a pleasant peninsula, look about you”), one of her many goals is to make it to all 50 states.
 Nakia’s recent work travels have put her well over halfway to her goal.
 When she isn’t working, she is either finding new things to eat, see and do or spending time with her husband, family and friends.

-Muffy MacKenzie is a newish member to the A2 Awesome Foundation and is excited and honored to be a member of such a great team supporting awesome people and their visions in our community!
-Muffy feels very fortunate to have taken a non-traditional path over the years after coming to Ann Arbor to attend U of M way back when.
-Studying in Scotland, busking in Europe, living and teaching in Kenya and Korea, studying law in Detroit, and running her own business, are some of the grand adventures that have open her mind to the awesomeness of people and cultures in our world.
-She is now sharing her life with her husband Dick Beedon, daughter Frances (and dogs Moose and Mabel), and shares her joys and sorrows with wonderful family and friends.
+Muffy MacKenzie is excited and honored to be a member of such a great team supporting awesome people and their visions in our community!
+Muffy feels very fortunate to have taken a non-traditional path over the years and has been on some grand adventures that have open her mind to the awesomeness of people and cultures in our world.
+She is now sharing her life with her husband Dick Beedon and daughter Frances, and shares her joys, challenges and sorrows with wonderful family and friends.
 Muffy is a mediator, facilitator and board member for the Dispute Resolution Center of Washtenaw and Livingston Counties and is very passionate about helping individuals, students, families and communities find creative, workable and peaceful solutions for their challenges.
-She is also an active docent for kids at the University of Michigan Museum of Art, and a Masters competitive swimmer (who is lucky not to have a good memory for her times).

 Jeff Meyers is the managing editor of online magazines Concentrate and Metromode, and an award-winning film critic for Detroit’s Metro Times.
 He also writes and makes movies.
 Before moving to Michigan in 2003, Jeff was the founding Artistic Director of Theatre Vertigo in Portland, OR, an Oregon Book Award finalist, a theater critic for Seattle’s The Stranger, the creative director for a video production start-up, taught a cultural history of theater at Clark College, WA, and, once upon a time, worked as a microbiologist.
 Between serving as a board member for 826Michigan and being a member of A2Awesome Jeff hopes that can help make his community a more vibrant, creative, and inspiring place to live.